-This parade in Old Town Alexandria is "The largest Parade Celebrating Washington’s Birthday in the USA!"
-The parade dates back to at least 1923 and features bands, floats, wagons, horses, historic reenactment units, youth groups, and special performances.
+This parade in Old Town Alexandria is "The largest Parade Celebrating Washington’s Birthday in the USA!" and the most vibrant President's Day event in the Washington, D.C. area.
+The parade dates back to at least 1923 and features bands, floats, wagons, horses, antique vehicles, historic reenactment units, youth groups, military units and drill teams, community and fraternal organizations and special performances.

 Parade Route: The George Washington Birthday Parade starts at the intersection of Gibbon and S.

 Fairfax streets.
 The reviewing stand is located near City Hall’s Market Square, at the intersection of King and Royal streets, and ends at Wilkes and S. Royal streets.
 See a map of Alexandria, VA.

 Transportation and Parking: Metro Stations: King Street, Braddock Road, Eisenhower Avenue and Van Dorn.
 Free DASH shuttle bus service will take you downtown and back from 11 a.m. to 4 p.m. and connects with Metrobus, Metrorail, Virginia Railway Express, and all local bus systems.
 The Free King Street Trolley will also be in operation all day until 11 p.m. from the King St-Old Town Metro station.
 There are many parking garages within the vicinity of the parade route.
 See a guide to parking lots in Old Town Alexandria.